mph-/lcapy/doc/schematics.rst

    >>> cct.add('D1 1 2; rotate=45')

-The component orientation can also be specified by a direction keyword:
+The component orientation can also be specified by a direction keyword.
+Note, this rotates the component:

 - right (0 degrees)